Get Counseling Services

 • Psychotherapy groups

-Most of the UCS staff members have advanced certification in group treatment and/or extensive group training.
+Several of the UCS staff members have advanced certification in group treatment and/or extensive group training.
 UCS has a history of providing groups as a primary treatment modality for Howard students.
 We offer both time-limited and long-term psychotherapy groups.
 We also offer time-limited counseling groups addressing general concerns as well as time-limited counseling groups organized around central themes.

 Members and facilitators are bound by confidentiality.